A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Very red transients

 \subsection{Candidates}

-We identify 32 candidates for glSNe within our sample of 12\,524 transients, based on their red colours during the rising phase of the light curve.
-For each of these candidates, we query NED to identify potential host galaxies nearby with redshift estimates and fit the light curve with various SN templates.
+We identify 84 candidates for glSNe within our sample of 15\,215 transients, based on their red colours before $r$-band maximum.
+For each of these candidates, we query NED to identify potential host galaxies nearby with redshift estimates.
+For those transients without nearby galaxies catalogued on NED, we again use the PS1 photometric redshift code presented by \cite{tarrio--20} to estimate the redshifts of nearby galaxies.
+Using these known or estimated redshifts, we fit the light curves with various SN templates.
 This allows us to estimate whether the red colours could plausibly be explained by unlensed transients that are intrinsically red or experience varying degrees of extinction.
-The majority of these candidates (29) have been spectroscopically classified as supernovae, therefore we also investigate whether these spectroscopic classifications are consistent with the observed light curves.
-A full list of our identified candidates is given in the appendix in Table~~\ref{tab:colour_outliers}.
+The majority of these candidates (67) have been spectroscopically classified, therefore we also investigate whether these spectroscopic classifications are consistent with the observed light curves.